Self-Assessment Service Privacy Policy

 • so that the service can be improved;

-• for user research where you have agreed to;
+• for user research which you have agreed to;

 • processing data for the purpose of linkage and dissemination to produce anonymised data.

-C the Signs will also process anonymised data from the Self-Assessment Service:
+C the Signs will also anonymise data from the Self-Assessment Service:

 • to assess service usage and equality impact.